cuberite/users-manual/README.md

     |   |> 1 - Downloading.html
     |   |> 2 - Running.html

-The idea is that the generator, combines the files to form 2 outputs - one standalone HTML page with all sections integrated and internal links, and another with each file (or section?) being a seperate page.
+The idea is that the generator, combines the files to form 2 outputs - one standalone HTML page with all sections integrated and internal links, and another with each file (or section?) being a separate page.
 At the moment the generator only compiles to a single page, but multiple page is planned.

 Here is a guide to writing: